A Formal Theory of Survey Experiment Generalizability: Attention and Salience: Limited Attention and Survey Experiment Generalizability

-To investigate the hypothesized relationship between the number of attributes and the AMCE of gender across these experiments, we conducted a meta-analysis.
-Figure \ref{fig:meta} presents the meta-regression results, employing a random effects model, for all countries and specifically for the USA—given that a majority of the experiments were conducted in the United States.
-The vertical line in the figure denotes the absolute value of the estimated effect, acknowledging that some experimental causal effects of gender may manifest as negative.\footnote{Consistent with our theoretical framework, a true positive effect is expected to diminish with an increasing number of attributes, whereas a true negative effect would exhibit an increasing magnitude (because its absolute value decreases.} In both analytical scenarios, there is a significant negative correlation between the number of attributes and the experimental causal effect of gender, corroborating our theoretical predictions.
-Excluding experiments with a small number of negative estimates and outliers does not alter the results.
+To investigate the hypothesized relationship between the number of attributes and the AMCE of gender across these experiments, we conduct a meta-analysis.
+Figure \ref{fig:meta} presents the meta-regression results based on a random-effects model, both for the full sample of countries and for the United States subsample, given that the majority of experiments were conducted in the United States.
+The vertical axis reports the absolute value of the estimated effect, recognizing that the causal effect of gender may be negative in some studies.\footnote{Consistent with our theoretical framework, a true positive effect is expected to diminish as the number of attributes increases, whereas a true negative effect should move toward zero in magnitude (i.e., its absolute value decreases).} Across both specifications, we find a statistically significant negative relationship between the number of attributes and the experimental causal effect of gender, consistent with our theoretical predictions.
+The results are robust to excluding experiments with a small number of negative estimates as well as potential outliers.